solidi/learning-notes/hobbies/plastic-modeling.md

 ### Clear Coat

-1. Water down paint area before spraying to reduce dust.
+1. Water down the paint area before spraying to reduce dust.
 1. Use a strong light source to see what is being sprayed.
-1. After clear-coat, use 4000, 6000, 8000 then 12000 micromeshes.
+1. After clear-coat, use 4000, 6000, 8000, then 12000 micro meshes.
 Finally, use polish.

 ### Interior